ftsrg/theta/subprojects/cfa-cli/README.md

 ## Overview

 The `cfa-cli` project is an executable (command line) tool for running CEGAR-based analyses on CFAs.
+Furthermore, it also includes some utilities, such as calculating metrics or visualizing the CFA.
 For more information about the CFA formalism and its supported language elements, take a look at the [`cfa`](../cfa/README.md) project.

 ### Related projects